luapower/mmap/mmap.md

 * TODO: map:access(newaccess) to change access flags after mapping.
 * TODO: test flush() with invalid address and/or size (clamp them?)
 * TODO: test exec flag
+* TODO: allow file descriptors on Windows too (why not?)
-* `mmap.mirror(file,size,times,addr)` version
+* TODO: `mmap.mirror(file,size,times,addr)` version
-* huge page support? is this portable? does it require root?
+* TODO: huge page support? is this portable? does it require root?

 ## `local mmap = require'mmap'`

 Memory mapping API that can be used with Windows, Linux and OSX.

 Features:

   * file-backed and pagefile-backed (anonymous) memory maps